Java vs. JavaScript: What's the Difference?

 Disadvantages of JavaScript

 Even though every modern browser runs JavaScript, different browsers can sometimes behave a bit differently.
 Browsers have code that interprets the JavaScript at runtime called engines.
 Chrome and Brave, for example, use the V8 engine, while Firefox uses the SpiderMonkey engine.
-These engines often interpret the code in the same way, but there are instances where there is different behavior than you might expect.
-There’s always a workaround for consistent behavior and plenty of resources documenting the flaws and fixing them.
+These engines often interpret the code in the same way, but you’ll likely experience instances where the behavior is different than you might expect.
+The good news is that you can typically find a workaround for consistent behavior and plenty of resources documenting the flaws and how to fix them.

 Speed is another factor to consider.
 Programming languages are technically just doing complicated math very, very quickly.
 JavaScript is a high-level language, meaning it’s abstracted from the low-level workings of the computer it is running on.
 Reducing high-level programming calculations to low-level execution takes time.
 It’s not much time by human standards, but it will start to be noticeable over a few thousand functions and calculations.